All Episodes

 Yeah, and just look at how they reacted to the non-cancellation of Jimmy Kimmel.

-They basically started pro portraying themselves as the defenders of free speech and the first amendment, and basically no one but is buying it.
+They basically started portraying themselves as the defenders of free speech and the First Amendment, and basically no one is buying it.

-But they no, they're gonna go with more.
+But no, they're going to go with more.

 What little sanity they had.